hello-robot/stretch_ros2/README.md

 Follow the [official post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) for Linux allow non-root users to manage dockers and verify your post installation.
 Be sure to reboot after running the commands.

+#### Check if you have an Nvidia GPU

+Now, check if your machine has an Nvidia GPU.
+If it does, you need to follow the Docker Nvidia installation instructions. **The non-Nvidia installation will fail if you have an Nvidia GPU.**

-#### Install nvidia-docker2 (Skip if you don't have an nvidia gpu)
+Install nvidia-docker2 if you have an Nvidia GPU.
 Follow the [official instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit).
 Install nvidia-docker2 and verify your installation.

 ### Getting Started with a Docker Container for Stretch